 A Red Monkey Theater Group veteran, Rachel has directed, stage managed, designed, and performed in over 20 of their productions.
 Most recently, she directed RMTG’s productions of Hedda Gabler, Water by The Spoonful, Stop Kiss, and Dead Man’s Cell Phone.
 You may also recognize her from her portrayals of Rachel Howells in Sherlock Holmes: The Adventure of the Musgrave Ritual with RMTG/M&M PAC at Bartow-Pell Mansion and Stella in The Good Cop at The Davenport Theatre.
 Her most recent productions as stage manager include RMTG’s productions of Twelfth Night, Rhinoceros, and Hamlet.

-GUEST DUNGEON MASTERS
+AFFILIATED DUNGEON MASTERS

 Cameron Blair is an acclaimed writer and designer of D&D adventures featured in the Uncaged Anthology Vol. 4, Adventurers League, and several other projects on the DMs guild.
 Filled with stories and the need to tell them since he was young, Cameron flings himself into narratives that draw players in deeper and deeper as they continue, surrounding players on all sides with character, horror, and the urge for adventure at every step!
 Cameron is an avid advocate for the TTRPG safety tools and looks to create an inclusive, safe environment for all players to spread their role-playing wings.